BoastfulCat/fireorm-web/README.md

 ### Transaction in subcollections

 If we create an entity inside a transactions, all of its subcollections will be automatically be a `FirestoreTransactionRepository` that means that all of the operations done to subcollections will also be done inside transactions.
-Once the transaction is finished fireorm will automatically change the `FirestoreTransactionRepository` for a normal `FirestoreRepository` in case you need to reuse the entity.
+Once the transaction is finished fireorm-web will automatically change the `FirestoreTransactionRepository` for a normal `FirestoreRepository` in case you need to reuse the entity.

 ```ts
 import { runTransaction } from 'fireorm-web';